 Q: How long does it take for the wart to go away?

 NSM: Good question.
 It depends on the wart size.
-We can perform treatments in increments of about two to four weeks.
-Depending on the wart size, it can take anywhere from one to six treatments.
+We can perform treatments in increments of about two to four weeks.* The number of treatments typically depends on wart size.*

 Q: Are warts dangerous, if left untreated?